Zamość: Post-war period

 After World War II, Zamość began a period of development.
-In the 1970s and 1980s the population grew rapidly (from 39,100 in 1975 to 68,800 in 2003), as the city started to gain significant profits from the old trade routes linking Germany with the Ukraine and the ports on the Black Sea.
+In the 1970s and 1980s the population grew rapidly (from 39,100 in 1975 to 68,800 in 2003), as the city started to gain significant profits from the old trade routes linking Germany with Ukraine and the ports on the Black Sea.
 During the years 1975–1998 Zamość was the capital of Zamość Voivodeship.

 Jewish Community

-Zamość was an important centre of Chasidic Judaism.
 The Qahal of Zamość was founded in 1588 when Jan Zamoyski agreed to Jewish settlement in the city.
 The first Jewish settlers were mainly Sephardi Jews coming from Italy, Spain, Portugal and Turkey.
 In the 17th century, Ashkenazi Jews also settled in the city and soon became the majority of the Jewish population.
 The settlement rights given by Jan Zamoyski were re-confirmed in 1684 by Marcin Zamoyski, the fourth Ordynat of the Zamość estate.

 At the turn of the 18th and 19th centuries, the Jewish inhabitants were influenced by the Jewish Enlightenment, or Haskalah.
-The late nineteenth century saw the spread of Hasidic Judaism.
+Rabbis forbade the entry of Hasids into Zamosc, until the late nineteenth century.
 In Zamość there was a Jewish synagogue, two houses of worship, a ritual bathhouse, a hospital and a slaughterhouse.
 The best preserved remnant of the Jewish community is the now restored Zamość Synagogue.
 Zamość was home to many prominent Jews, including poet Solomon Ettinger (1799–1855) and writer Isaac Leib Peretz.
 In 1827, 2,874 Jews lived in the city and this had risen by 1900 to 7,034.
 The increase continued, so that by 1921 the Jewish population stood at 9,383 (49.3% of the total population), including significant landowners within the city.

 On the eve of World War II, more than 12,500 Jews lived in Zamość; 43 percent of the population of 28,100.
 Soon after the handing over to the Germans by the Soviet Union on October 8, 1939, the Nazis instituted the Judenrat, through which to control the Jews, and in December 1939 created an open ghetto in the Nowa Osada neighbourhood.

 Jews deported from the newly formed Warthegau province in German-annexed western Poland were transported to Zamość and in April 1941 the ghetto was moved to the New Town and 7,000 Jews were ordered to relocate there.
 The ghetto was not enclosed and many Jews escaped to the Soviet Union.
 It was liquidated before the end of November 1942; deportations had begun in April, with some 3,000 Jews sent to the Bełżec extermination camp in a Holocaust train consisting of 30 cattle cars.
 In October, the Nazis shot 500 Jews in the streets and deported 4,000 Jewish prisoners via the Izbica Ghetto transfer point to Bełżec for gassing.
 They were transported without any food or water.
 Although the distance was relatively short, the transports would take several days, and many died en route.
 The secret Polish Council to Aid Jews "Żegota", established by the Polish resistance movement operated in the city.